christophenoel/geozarr-spec/geozarr-spec.md

 ## Quicklook

 GeoZarr Dataset and DataArrray can define a quicklook defined by a path for each colour.
-As illustrated for blue colour, the path can be specified using a
+As illustrated for blue colour, the path can be specified using a label-based indexing (similar to pandas: https://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html)

 ```diff
 (mandatory items in red, optional items in green)